ekatamel/nula_logistics/README.md

 -   Write unit and end-to-end tests
 -   Set-up CI/CD pipeline
+-   Create DB seeders (for quick access to the app with data)
 -   Add loader spinners while content is loaded, or page skeletons (loading state could be retreived from useQuery hook)
 -   Add pagination in case there is large number of entities (both on frontend and backend side)
 -   Set up Prettier, Linter in a project
+-   Make authentification more sophisticated (strong password validation, redirect user to URL he/she tried to access before login)
 -   Provide frontend validation (apart from backend validation and Formik errors)
+-   Define proper schems and references in swagger API documentation
+-   Make components more reusable